awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 + Ensure that the file system only contains data that you trust your IAM users to access
 + Create an IAM role that restricts your IAM users to launching training jobs with algorithms from approved ECR repositories

-For more information on how to use roles with Amazon SageMaker, see [Amazon SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.
+For more information on how to use roles with SageMaker, see [SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.

 ### Restrict Training to a Specific VPC<a name="sagemaker-condition-vpc"></a>